 To be effective, facilitators must juggle many roles in a session.
 Sometimes we strive to keep the group focused, other times we help them go deeper into a topic, and occasionally we try to keep them from attacking one another!
+In our flagship course, The Effective Facilitator, we identify eight distinct roles of a facilitator.

 Roles of a Facilitator